EthanJamesLew/saw-script/doc/manual/manual.md

 * `java_class : String -> JavaType`
 * `java_array : Int -> JavaType -> JavaType`

+* TODO RGS: Say something about MIR here

-Most of these types are straightforward mappings to the standard LLVM and Java types.
+Most of these types are straightforward mappings to the standard LLVM, Java, and MIR types.
 The one key difference is that arrays must have a fixed, concrete size.
 Therefore, all analysis results are valid only under the assumption that any arrays have the specific size indicated, and may not hold for other sizes.
 The `llvm_int` function also takes an `Int` parameter indicating the variable's bit width.

 LLVM types can also be specified in LLVM syntax directly by using the `llvm_type` function.